JonathanBytes/totally-biased/README.md

 Here are some of the features planned for the future to make **Totally Biased** even better!

 - [ ] **User Accounts & Database Integration**
+  - [ ] Add a way to test the saving features without login for showcasing
   - [ ] Save unfinished comparisons to your account so you can continue them later on any device.
   - [x] Save completed rankings to your account.
   - [x] A dedicated page to view all your saved rankings.